-A good test is to open your CSV file in Google Sheets and see what it looks like.
-Does it look like the sheet above missing a zero?
-The data is likely wrong.
+A good test to see if this is happening to you, open your CSV file in Google Sheets and see what it looks like.
+Does it look like the sheet above missing a zero and right aligned?

 Another indicator that this column is set to a numeric type and not an text type is the data is on the RIGHT SIDE of the cell.
 Text is left-justified (like sl_state) and numbers are right-justified.